audreyfulab/HGRN_repo_fork/README.md

 Code developement repo for Hierarchical Community Detection (HCD): A graph-based deep learning algorithm for detecting community structure in gene regulatory networks from gene expression data.

 ## Instructions to run HCD
-To run HCD, you must download the following directories/files:
+To run HCD, you must download the following directories/files from this repository:
 | Original Path                                             | Mapped Path                                         |
 |----------------------------------------------------------|-----------------------------------------------------|
 | `./HGRN_software`                                        | `--> /my/path/local/HGRN_software`                 |